Pain in your lower back.

 - In younger people, morning stiffness that lasts longer than 30 minutes and gets worse with stillness may be a sign of inflammatory arthritis, such as ankylosing spondylitis.

-- Other unexplained symptoms such as weight loss and fatigue may be signs of malignancies — very rare, but absolutely worth looking into.
+- Other unexplained symptoms such as weight loss and fatigue may be signs of a cancerous growth — very rare, but absolutely worth looking into.

 - Try physical therapy.
 Stretching and strengthening can help support your back, improve your balance and ease the pressure on your nerves.